 Annually updated, we first published the following account of our first experience of Pchum Ben in Battambang in October 2013, soon after we moved to Cambodia.

-It is also similar to Mexico’s Day of the Dead or Dia de los Muertos, held on November 2, where families build altars of photos, memorabilia, marigolds, candles, and sugar skulls, to honour the dead and take their favourite foods and drinks to their graves.
+Pchum Ben is also similar to Mexico’s Day of the Dead or Dia de los Muertos, held on November 2nd, where families build altars of photos, memorabilia, marigolds, candles, and sugar skulls to honour the dead and take their favourite foods and drinks to their graves.

-The rituals of Cambodia’s Buddhist festival have closer ties to Japan’s Buddhist Bon Festival, Korea’s Chuseok, and China’s Qingming or Tomb Sweeping Festival and Ghost Month — also known as the Hungry Ghost Festival — where offerings are made to comfort the dead in the afterlife to discourage them from haunting the living.
+The rituals of Cambodia’s Pchum Ben festival have closer ties to Japan’s Buddhist Bon Festival, Korea’s Chuseok, and China’s Qingming or Tomb Sweeping Festival and Ghost Month — also known as the Hungry Ghost Festival — where offerings are made to comfort the dead in the afterlife to discourage them from haunting the living.

-While ceremonies occur throughout the whole period, most of them occur over the last three days when all Cambodians get time off work so they can travel back to their villages and hometowns and to spend the time with family, living and dead.
+While ceremonies occur throughout the whole period, most of them occur over the last three days when all Cambodians get time off work so they can travel back to their villages and hometowns to spend the time with family, living and dead.

 Buddhists ask the monks to pray for their ancestors and in turn they sit and listen to the monks’ sermons and chants.
 ‘Pchum’, by the way, refers to a gathering while ‘ben’ is a ball of rice.

-Sometimes the food is left on a long table, at other times it is passed directly to the monks in a more elaborate procedure that involves reading out the names of generations of deceased relatives.
+Sometimes the food is left on a long table.
+At other times it is passed directly to the monks in a more elaborate procedure that involves reading out the names of generations of deceased relatives.

 Soon after we reached the Battambang gathering of an extended family and their friends and neighbours, as our guide Nyphea would soon learn, spaces were cleared for us on a shaded, ramshackle wooden platform.

-Here, women assembled the offerings for the monks on pretty round trays, painted with flowers, each holding several identical bowls of the food the men were cooking – a hearty herbaceous soup, a chicken and vegetable curry-like stew, and, of course, fluffy steamed rice.
+Here, women assembled the offerings for the monks on pretty round trays, painted with flowers, each holding several identical bowls of the food that the men were cooking – a hearty herbaceous soup, a chicken and vegetable curry-like stew, and, of course, fluffy steamed rice.

 I at first hesitated, because our guide had told us that nobody could eat the food on the trays, let alone even touch the plates, before the ritual had been performed in which the monks would bless the offerings, enabling the food to be sent onto the famished spirits.
-To touch the plate might interfere with their journey to heaven.
-I didn’t want that.
+To touch the plate might interfere with their journey to heaven and I didn’t want that.

 Once the ceremony was underway, the monks could eat the food, and after the ritual had finished the family, friends and neighbours would sit together and feast on what was left – hence the massive portions.
 For some reason, however, an exception was being made for us.

 But not too much, as we didn’t wish to appear greedy or disrespectful of the occasion.
-We offered the rest to our guide Nyphea and the smiling little urchins who had gathered around us.
+We offered the rest to our guide Nyphea and the giggling little kids who had gathered around us.

-With smiles and thumbs-up we showed the cooks that we had indeed loved the food that they had so lovingly and expertly made, and then we shared our bowls and spoons with those dirty little munchkins who followed us around practicing their English.
+With more smiles and thumbs-up we showed the cooks that we had indeed loved the food that they had so lovingly and expertly made, and then we shared our bowls and spoons with those little munchkins who followed us around practicing their English.